Aka Pax (Greek: Εἰρήνη Eirēnē)

 Daughter of Trygaeus

-Hermes, caretaker of heaven
+Hermes, as caretaker of Zeus' palace in heaven

-Ares, the god of war
+Ares, the god of War

 Hierocles an oracle monger